 Appreciate the craft of the Moravian Pottery & Tile Works

-The last of the Mercer Mile’s stops, the Moravian Pottery & Tile Works contains artifacts from the pre-industrial era.
-Built with the idea of early Spanish mission and monastery architecture in mind, this National Historical Landmark produces handmade tiles and mosaics in the same style of Mercer’s original designs.
-Guests can even watch artisans throughout the entire tile-making process.
+The last of the Mercer Mile’s stops, the Moravian Pottery & Tile Works is within steps of Fonthill.
+Built with early Spanish mission and monastery architecture in mind, this National Historical Landmark produces handmade tiles and mosaics in the same style of Mercer’s original designs a century ago.

 See a movie at the County Theater

 The County Theater is not your typical movie theater.
 Yes, the 1938 Art Deco-style theater plays first run blockblusters and the current hit movies, but its offerings go much deeper.
 The County Theater in Doylestown is for real film connoisseurs.

 This arthouse theater is best known for showing independent films produced by local filmmakers, but it also hosts film lectures and special interest discussions.
 If you love diving deep on directors’ cuts, watching cult classics, and discussing them with similarly-obsessed film lovers, the County Theater is unquestionably the place to go.
 Keep an eye on their events calendar for special presentations.